unixorn/sysadmin-reading-list/README.md

 ### JSON parsing with jq

-Many of the tools you're going to use have JSON output options. [jq](https://github.com/stedolan/jq) is a lightweight JSON processor you can use to slice out useful bits of the output for use in scripts similarly to how you can use `awk` or `sed` on text files.
+Many of the tools you're going to use have JSON output options.
+Trying to parse JSON with `grep` or `awk` is a world of pain, fortunately there is [jq](https://github.com/stedolan/jq), a lightweight JSON processor you can use to slice out useful bits of the output for use in scripts similarly to how you can use `awk` or `sed` on text files.

 - Adam Gordon Bell wrote a good [Introduction to JQ](https://earthly.dev/blog/jq-select/).